Bob Beauprez

 Robert Louis Beauprez (/boʊpreɪ/; born September 22, 1948) is an American politician and member of the Republican Party from the state of Colorado.

 Beauprez is a Colorado native and graduate of the University of Colorado Boulder.
 He worked as a dairy farmer and community banker before serving as chairman of the Colorado Republican Party from 1999 to 2002.
-He was then elected to represent Colorado's 7th congressional district in the United States House of Representatives, and served from 2003 to 2007.
+He was then elected to represent Colorado's 7th congressional district in the United States House of Representatives, where he served from 2003 to 2007.
 He gave up his seat to run for Governor of Colorado in the 2006 election but lost to Democratic nominee Bill Ritter.
 He was the Republican nominee for governor again in the 2014 election, losing to incumbent Democratic Governor John Hickenlooper.
 Beauprez is a member of the ReFormers Caucus of Issue One.

 Early life

 Beauprez was born in Lafayette, Colorado.
 He grew up on his family's dairy farm, which had been purchased by his grandparents, outside of Boulder, Colorado.
 He is the son of Marie (née Stengel) and Joseph C. Beauprez.
 His paternal grandparents had emigrated from Belgium to Colorado and raised draft horses on the family's land.
 His mother's family was of German descent.
 His parents raised both Hereford and dairy cattle on the farm.
 Beauprez often cites his father's example as a major influence on his life.
+Like his father and the majority of blue collar Catholics in the area he originally registered as a Democrat before switching parties in the 1970s.
+He attributes this to his frustration with prominent Colorado Democrats at that time.

 Beauprez attended Fairview High School where he played football and was named all-conference offensive tackle.
 He went on to study physical education at the University of Colorado, and received his B.S. in 1970.